bellps/slonito-api/README.md

 HF_TOKENIZER="google/gemma-2-2b-it"
 ```

+> [!IMPORTANT]
-If you’re using local-gemma, make sure your GPU drivers and CUDA are properly set up.
+> If you’re using local-gemma, make sure your GPU drivers and CUDA are properly set up.

 ## API Endpoint